Equivocatorrr/AzCore/README.md

 you want in a way that provides you with contextual information.
 While this may help significantly in designing a Vulkan program, it won't replace an understanding of the Vulkan API, and only shallowly abstracts some concepts.
-The vast majority of the structures mirror those provided by the Vulkan API almost exactly, but does so in an RAII style that describes the relationship between structures.
+The vast majority of the structures mirror those provided by the Vulkan API almost exactly, but does so in a style that describes the relationship between structures.

 In my estimations thus far, the framework divides the necessary lines of code by about ten when compared to writing raw Vulkan code.